gwastro/PyCBCInferenceOnlineWorkshop2020/README.md

      git clone https://github.com/gwastro/PyCBC-Tutorials.git
      ```
      This will download a copy of this repository to your directory on SciServer.
+  1. We will be using the `Workshop2020` tag of `PyCBC-Tutorials`.
+To ensure that you are using that tag, after the clone, change directory into "PyCBC-Tutorials" by typing `cd PyCBC-Tutorials`.
+Now type:
+    ```
+    git checkout tags/Workshop2020 -b Workshop2020
+    ```
+    This will checkout a local branch of the Workshop2020 release.
   1. Go back to your tab with the Jupyter notebook.
 Click on the "PyCBC-Tutorials" directory.
 From there you can navigate to the tutorial you want to view (using the itinerary below as a guide).
 When you click on a tutorial (files that end in `.ipynb`), a new tab will open with the tutorial open in it.
 All of the code needed is installed at the beginning of the tutorials.